zeynepdeniztr/Countries-Flags-and-Happiness/README.md

 ## Motivation

-National flags are more than just colorful pieces of cloth — they are symbols of a country's identity, history, culture, and beliefs.
-As a person who has always been curious about **how culture connects to society's well-being**, I wanted to approach this question from a **data science perspective**.
+National flags are more than just beautiful pieces of cloth — they represent a country's identity, history, culture, and beliefs.
+As a person who has always been curious about **how culture connects to society's well-being**, I wanted to adress this subject from a **data science perspective**.

 Some questions I am curious to explore:
 - Are countries with **blue flags** happier on average?